National Child Abuse Hotline:

 Best Case Worst Case – Jim Clemente of Real Crime Profile (retired FBI profiler/former NYC prosecutor) joins former federal prosecutor Francey Hakes to interview law enforcement and military professionals about their most memorable cases.

 Cold (The Susan Powell story) – In December 2009, young Utah mother Susan Powell disappeared from her West Valley home.
 She has never been found.
 Her husband, Josh, was the focus of the active police investigation until he blew up his home in Graham, Washington, killing himself and the couple’s two young sons, Charlie and Braden.
 KSL Newsradio executive digital producer Dave Cawley created this limited-run podcast to break down the case after diving into public and police records.
-Even if you think you know the Powell case inside and out, you will be blown away by the detail given in this series.
+Even if you think you know the Powell case inside and out, you will be blown away by the detail given in season 1, which focuses on Susan’s case.

 American Society for the Positive Care of Children – Who can report child abuse?
 The answer is simple.
 Anyone who witnesses abusive behavior towards a child can and should report it!
 Visit the American SPCC’s site to report child abuse by state.